avaneev/prvhash/README.md

 	lcg += Seed + msgw2; // Mix in the internal entropy, and an additional message.
 Truncation is possible.

-An optional variant of the first instruction which eliminates prime numbers at the cost of some speed and 1-bit reduction of security:
+An optional variant of the first instruction which eliminates prime numbers at the cost of some speed and 1-bit reduction of security (this variant works only if `msgw2` is not used):

 	Seed *= lcg + ( lcg & 1 );